-\square document hard copy electronic 1 Certificate(s) of Occupancy or Temporary Certificate(s) of Occupancy PDF 2 Photographs of the completed building(s), identified by address PDF 3 Form 8609 Certificate, available at chfainfo.com/arh/lihtc/lihtc_application_documents/8609certificate.doc, detailing placed-in-service date for every building, must match the TCOs, COs, or Certificate of Substantial Completion.
+Ø documen t hard copy electroni c 1 Certificate(s) of Occupancy or Temporary Certificate(s) of Occupancy PDF 2 Photographs of the completed building(s), identified by address PDF 3 Form 8609 Certificate, available at chfainfo.com/arh/lihtc/lihtc_application_documents/8609certificate.doc, detailing placed- in-service date for every building, must match the TCOs, COs, or Certificate of Substantial Completion.
 BINs will be assigned by CHFA.
 PDF 4 Title Commitment with Legal Description Word 5 Executed Partial Subordination to the LURA from every lien holder is required for recording.
 Prior to executing the Partial Subordination, a draft of the LURA can be provided upon request.
-PDF 6 Completed worksheets of the Final Application, as follows: Application, Unit Mix and Rents, Financing, Scoring, and Contact Information PDF or Excel 7 For rehabilitation projects: evidence that the placed-in-service requirements for rehabilitation have been met (i.e., Certificate of Substantial Completion or a certification from the applicant as to when the minimum rehab expenditures of \$7,600 per unit were met) PDF 8 Requests to use alternative utility allowance sources may be submitted to CHFA's Multifamily Program Compliance department between 30 and 60 days before the property begins leasing.
+PDF 6 Completed worksheets of the Final Application, as follows: Application, Unit Mix and Rents, Financing, Scoring, and Contact Information .
+Must be submitted within 45 days of the first building placing in service.
+PDF or Excel 7 For rehabilitation projects: evidence that the placed-in-service requirements for rehabilitation have been met (i.e., Certificate of Substantial Completion or a certification from the applicant as to when the minimum rehab expenditures of \$7,600 per unit were met) PDF 8 Requests to use alternative utility allowance sources may be submitted to CHFA's Multifamily Program Compliance department between 30 and 60 days before the property begins leasing.
 For detailed requirements, see CHFA's Multifamily Utility Allowance Policy at chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx.
-PDF 9 Compliance monitoring fee (all fees are non-refundable) Х Or wired appendix k 4 percent final allocation application checklist (with or without State Credit)
+PDF 9 Compliance monitoring fee (all fees are non-refundable) Х Or wired